 The story of Darlina and Arlenis moves through resilience and struggle.
 Resilience against a war that appears to have no end, Struggle against hunger, and, still today, against invisibilisation.
 Social institutions that most frequently promote exclusively models and knowledges imposed by the west.
 This is the reason that, today more than ever, forces us to reflect on the urgency of a reversal of values aimed at reclaiming cultures such as the bullerengue in the world.

-Faced with the constant threat of vanishing into the void of what is forgotten, the community of bullerengue refuses to disappear.
-In part and significantly thanks to the passion and dedication of people who celebrate the existence of this ancestral heritage every day, turning it into a practice of daily revolution.
+Faced with the constant threat of vanishing into the void of what is forgotten, the community of Bullerengue refuses to disappear, turning this heritage into a practice of daily revolution.

 Sol Marena Lloreda, Necoclí, Antioquia, Colombia